Corrie star axed over 'rape' rap

 "I completely understand that ITV had no choice but to terminate my contract today," he said.
 "I have had two wonderful years playing Tommy Duckworth with only happy memories of my time on Coronation Street.
 I am mortified that I have brought so much embarrassment to my colleagues and employers these last few days."

 His videos, posted on YouTube as his rap persona The Phantom, featured the star discussing violent themes.
-The clips have been removed from the website but featured Fountain wearing a Halloween mask and delivering lines such as "rape a bitch on her birthday".
+The clips have been removed from the website but featured Fountain wearing a Halloween mask and delivering lines such as "rape a b***h on her birthday".

 An ITV spokesman said: "Chris Fountain's contract with ITV has been terminated as a result of the unacceptable comments he made in a number of online clips."

 Fountain said: "My biggest regret however is not to do with losing my job, but that I have hurt and let down so many people including those in a vulnerable situation and I am so very deeply ashamed of this.
-The lyrics that appeared online were influenced by a style of hiphop that I was experimenting with at a private freestyle session and blurted out in a moment of madness.
+The lyrics that appeared online were influenced by a style of hip hop that I was experimenting with at a private freestyle session and blurted out in a moment of madness.
 There is absolutely no excuse - I take complete responsibility for my actions - but they were in no way thought out or represent at all my attitude towards women, rape and violence."

 However, Fountain's actions were condemned by charities, women's groups and MPs.
 Fay Maxted, chief executive of the Survivors Trust - an umbrella agency for more than 135 specialist rape, sexual violence and childhood sexual abuse support organisations - said last week: "He is a role model for young people.
 It almost seems like he's making a joke of something that really isn't funny."
-Tory MP Priti Patel said his raps showed "a lack of respect, regard and understanding of the crime of rape".
-She added: "This guy is trying to trivialise it.
-He should know much better."

 Fountain - who has also starred in Hollyoaks and has been a contestant on Dancing On Ice - last week said the videos were made over a year ago when he was experimenting with music.